dmotz/natal/README.md

 ```
 $ cd future-app
-$ natal repl
+$ rlwrap natal repl
 ```

+(If you don't have `rlwrap` installed, you can simply run `natal repl`, but using `rlwrap` allows the use of arrow keys).

 If there are no issues, the REPL should connect to the simulator automatically.
-To manually choose which device it connects to, you can run `natal repl --choose`.
+To manually choose which device it connects to, you can run `rlwrap natal repl --choose`.

 At the prompt, try loading your app's namespace: